-You know my recent dilemma: how to bind this rainbow block, what color to use?
-Nothing from my stash seems appropriate, so I chose to not bind it at all.
+What color to use for binding?
+Nothing from my stash seemed appropriate, so I chose to not bind it at all.

 I love the shape of the octagon, sometimes you want to keep it (instead of turning it into a square) so here is how I finished this coaster.
-The usual technique used for this is simple and easy and I think all the quilters already know it.
+The usual technique used for this is simple and easy and I think most quilters know it.
 I just added a little detail that ensures perfect edges of the piece!

 Here is what you need to do, if you want to follow this technique.